timmorrisdev/ms4-sea-and-shore-store/README.md

         - Copy the 'arn' from the edit bucket policy page and paste into the Amazon Resource Name (ARN) field.
         - Click 'add statement'
         - Click generate policy and copy the code.
-        - Paste the code into the policy field in the edit bucket policy section, adding a '/*' to the recource line.
+        - Paste the code into the policy field in the edit bucket policy section, adding a '/*' to the resource line.
         - Hit save.